Kevin Hunt (musician)

 Kevin Hunt is an Australian jazz pianist and composer.

 Early life and education

 Hunt's first teacher was his father Ellis Hunt.

 He trained at The Sydney Conservatorium of Music, alongside musicians such as Don Burrows, James Morrison, and George Golla.
 His teachers included Chuck Yates, John Speight and David Levy.

 Career

 Hunt is a jazz pianist and composer.
 He has been a regular on the Jazz music scene since 1979, and has led his own ensembles performing his own compositions, but also those of classical composers like Johann Bach, Claude Debussy, Maurice Ravel and Leonard Bernstein.

 He played in a trio called the JS Bach Trio, with Laurie Thompson and Gary Holgate.

-From 1984 until 1988 he worked with the Kinetic Theatre company, an was assistant musical director of for Pope John Paul II Youth Celebration.
+From 1984 until 1988 he worked with the Kinetic Theatre company, and was assistant musical director for Pope John Paul II Youth Celebration.

 Recognition

 In 1998 the JS Bach Trio (Hunt, with Laurie Thompson and Gary Holgate) won ABC Classic FM's listeners' choice award, for the recording Kevin Hunt plays JS Bach.

 In 2001 he was awarded the Australian Elizabethan Theatre Trust Jazz Scholarship to study in New York, in piano and composition.
 He briefly worked at the Australian International Conservatorium of Music and has also spoke at lectures on music.
 He was nominated for ARIA Awards for Best Jazz Album with Kevin Hunt - Plays JS Bach in 1998 and with Kevin Hunt Trio - Love Walked In in 2003.